mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 ## Tweets as Embedded Vectors

-In order to make meaning out of our tweets, we sought the help of the Doc2Vec library, as close relative of the popular Word2Vec API.
+In order to make meaning out of our tweets, we sought the help of the Doc2Vec library, a close relative of the popular Word2Vec API.
 Essentially, Doc2Vec converts sentences (in our case, tweets) into vectors.
 In order to do this, our dataset was converted into a matrix _D_, where each row denotes of tokens in the dataset and each column denotes a tweet.
 Each element _D<sub>ij</sub>_ consists of some value to indicate the presence of token _i_ in sentence _j_ [3].
 An example illustration of the Doc2Vec framework is shown below:

 ![alt text](https://github.com/mdj857/Hurricane-Sandy-Twitter-Analysis/raw/master/images/doc2vec.png "Doc2vec Illustration")